Thomas Randall, Wroclaw University, Wroclaw

 How was the process of adjusting after being in the UK?

 Polish culture and society is relatively easy for a British person to adapt to, although the linguistic barrier is higher than many other areas of Europe and some knowledge of Polish is essential, this is the only real barrier to a society surprisingly similar to our own.
+Universities will offer Polish language tuition to a fairly good level.
 Furthermore, Poland is excellent placed to explore the rest of Central Europe, such as Germany, the Czech Republic and Hungary.

 How expensive is it to live there?